 Finding photos in the Photos app has historically been…not great.
 While machine learning has improved the search function more recently, Google Photos’ search has been much better at finding specific things in your photos for a while.

-Thankfully, Apple is utilizing its natural language understanding with Apple Intelligence to improve this feature.
+Thankfully, Apple is utilising its natural language understanding with Apple Intelligence to improve this feature.
 Using descriptions like “birthday party in January” or “dog at the park,” Apple Intelligence can help you locate specific memories.
 The AI processes visual content and metadata, making photo searches more intuitive and precise.

 The company says that “natural language can be used to search for specific photos, and search in videos gets more powerful with the ability to find specific moments in clips.”
 The second one is especially great.
 Being able to search for something buried in a video makes search in Photos much more powerful than what we’ve had before.